dariober/ASCIIGenome/docs/commandHelp.rst

 Apply samtools filters to alignment tracks captured by the list of track regexes.
 Useful for stranded RNA-Seq and BS-Seq: bit flag 4096 is selects reads mapping to TOP STRAND.

 * :code:`-F` Filter out flags with these bits set.
-NB: 4 is always set.
+NB: 4 is always set. -F can be repeated and the bits will cumulate

-* :code:`-f` Require alignment to have these bits sets.
+* :code:`-f` Require alignment to have these bits sets. -f can be repeated and the bits will cumulate

 * :code:`-q` Require alignments to have MAPQ >= than this.